-While regulating overly violent and obscene content is important to the wellbeing of society, Illinois’ Bill HB351 will be another failed attempt at restricting people’s access to violent media.
-Video game content regulations are better left to the self-regulatory bodies of the Entertainment Software Rating Board (ESRB), who provide content indicators for parents and consumers to make informed purchasing decisions.
+While regulating overly violent and obscene content is important to the wellbeing of society, Illinois’s H.B.
+351 will likely be another failed attempt at restricting people’s access to violent media.
+Video game content regulations are better left to the self-regulatory bodies of the Entertainment Software Rating Board (ESRB), which provide content indicators for parents and consumers to make informed purchasing decisions.